Gyeongaa/Asian_clock/README.md

 The audio files used were generated using gTTS（[Google Text-to-Speech](https://gtts.readthedocs.io/en/latest/)） APIs.
 For Chinese, English, Thai, Japanne and Korean.

 The Chinese natural voice is based on recordings by a member of group.
-Here is the consent form and data processing record for the individual voice, so all the data we use complies with GDPR regulations.
+The consent form and data processing record for the individual voice are included in documentation.
+So all the data we use complies with GDPR regulations.